zoltanszalontay/df-wrangler/README.md

 -   **Persistent & Versioned Storage**: DataFrame states are automatically saved after each operation.
 You can "pop" back to a previous state, providing a version history.
 -   **Extensible & Scalable**: Built with FastAPI and designed to be easily scalable, with considerations for deployment via Ray Serve.
 -   **Server-side Prompt Logging**: User prompts sent to the LLM are now logged on the server for debugging and monitoring purposes.
+-   **Enhanced Code Display**: Generated Python code is now presented with syntax highlighting and clear separation from results, improving readability.
+-   **Code Copying**: Easily copy the last generated Python code to your clipboard using `Ctrl+Y` (or `Command+Y` on macOS terminals that support it).
 -   **Tested**: Includes unit tests (unittest) and property-based tests (Hypothesis).

 ## Project Structure